Peer Reviewed Journal Articles:

 Patterson RT, Crann C, Cutts J, Courtney Mustaphi CJ, Nasser N, Macumber A, Galloway J, Swindles G, Falck H. 2017.
 New occurrences of the White River Ash (east lobe) in Subarctic Canada and utility for estimating freshwater reservoir effect in lake sediment archives.
 Palaeogeography, Palaeoclimatology, Palaeoecology 477, 1–9.

-Outridge PM, Sanei H, Courtney Mustaphi CJ, Gajewski K. In press 2017.
-Holocene climate change influences on trace metal and organic matter geochemistry in a varved Arctic lake sediment over 7,000 years.
+Outridge PM, Sanei H, Courtney Mustaphi CJ, Gajewski K. 2017.
+Holocene climate change influences on trace metal and organic matter geochemistry in the sediments of an Arctic lake over 7,000 years.
 Applied Geochemistry 78, 35–48.

 Finch J, Marchant R, Courtney Mustaphi CJ.
 2016.
 Ecosystem change in the South Pare Mountain bloc, Eastern Arc Mountains of Tanzania.
 The Holocene 27 (6), 796-810.
 [ScienceDaily summary]